php-fig/fig-standards/proposed/phpdoc.md

 The @internal tag is used to denote that the associated "Structural Element" is a structure internal to this application or library.
-It may also be used inside a long description to insert a piece of text that is only applicable for the developers of this software.
+It may also be used inside a description to insert a piece of text that is only applicable for the developers of this software.

 #### Syntax